fenixkz/rl_journey/Lesson-3/theory.md

 First, the most obvious step is replacing the standard `nn.Linear` layers in the final parts of your network (typically after the convolutional base) with your new `NoisyLinear` layers.
 This is what injects the trainable noise into the decision-making process.

-This leads to a critical implementation question: if the noise is for exploration, should our target network also be noisy?
-The answer is a firm no. The entire purpose of the target network is to provide a stable, low-variance anchor for our Bellman updates.
-Adding noise to the target would re-introduce the very instability we are trying to prevent.
-The standard and most effective practice is to use a deterministic target network.
-This is easily achieved by putting the target network into evaluation mode `target_network.eval()` right after its creation, which disables the noise generation in its layers.
+However, a critical danger with Noisy Nets is the "certainty trap."
+An agent can quickly become confident in a suboptimal policy, leading to predictably low rewards.
+Because the outcomes are no longer surprising, the TD error drops to near zero.
+The network interprets this as high certainty and learns to decrease its noise parameter $\sigma$, effectively halting exploration and trapping the agent.
+To mitigate this and ensure a stable start, a common practice is to implement a warm-up period.
+For the first N thousand steps (a parameter often called learning_starts), the agent takes purely random actions to populate its replay buffer.
+This provides a diverse foundation of experience, preventing the agent from immediately converging to a poor local optimum before it has had a chance to see a broader range of possibilities.

+But more importantly to review these two critical implementation question:
+- **If the noise is for exploration, should our target network also be noisy?**
-This brings us to the second crucial question, which relates to the Double DQN update rule.
-When we select the best action for the next state, we use the online network: `argmax Q_online(s', a')`.
-Should this action selection be noisy?
-Here, the answer is yes.
+- **When we select the best action for the next state, we use the online network: `argmax Q_online(s', a')`.
+Should this action selection be noisy?**

+Here, the answer is contraversial.
 The noise in the online network represents the agent's current exploratory policy.
 Therefore, we should use the noisy online network to select the action, as this reflects the agent's current belief about the best action under its exploration strategy.

-This leads to the elegant "Noisy Action, Stable Value" principle for the learning update:

-- Select Action: Use the noisy online network to find the best action for the next state.

-- Evaluate Value: Use the deterministic target network to get a stable estimate of the value of that chosen action.
+On the other hand, the main Q-learning update rule is to assign to current Q-value the immediate reward plus the discounted optimal value of the next state.
+The optimal value represents the biggest Q-value.
+Exploration noise can make the online network to pick the wrong action which can lead to non-optimal next state value.
+So, in this sense, we should not use noisy nets.

+Same with the target network.
+The entire purpose of the target network is to provide a stable, low-variance anchor for our Bellman updates.
+Adding noise to the target would re-introduce the very instability we are trying to prevent.

+My logic and intuition says that we should disable noise when we are calculating target for TD-error.
+However, the de-facto official implementation of [RAINBOW](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/rainbow_atari.py) is not doing that.
+So, I don't have a concrete answer for you.
+I guess it depends, you should experiment yourself to see the difference.

+---

 Another important detail that might seem strange at first: after each learning update, we must reset the noise in our network.
 Why do we do this?
 If the noise is what drives exploration, why would we constantly change it?